mdelapenya/devcon/02-the-first-service.md

 ## Project creation

 First thing first - we need a project.
-Go to [wedeploy.com](http://wedeploy.com) and add a new project.
+Go to [wedeploy.com](http://wedeploy.com) and create a new project.

 We are going to name the project as: `devcon`.